 Any decision is at the Home Office’s Discretion

-If you have a good reason why you haven’t got your Thai passport, the Home Office will usually understand if you have done everything possible to rectify this situation.
+If you have a good reason why you haven’t got your Thai passport or a valid travel document the Home Office will usually understand if you have done everything possible to rectify this situation.
 You must provide an alternative ID as outlined above and meet all the criteria required, but this doesn’t mean that it will automatically be accepted.